The creation of the audiobook medium has dramatically shaped the way that the world can access valuable information.

 From that notion he created of LibriVox, a website where volunteers select books in the public domain (royalty-free books) to narrate by themselves or as a group of narrators.
 By the time 2012 rolled around, LibriVox carried a catalogue of over 6,244 unabridged books and continues to produce dozens of titles per month.

-At the end of 2013, the Audio Publishers Association released a report indicating that CD revenue was down 7% but still represented approximately 53% of the market, while download units were up 29% and represented approximately 61% of the market.
-Download revenue went up 24%, representing approximately 41% of the market.
+At the end of 2013, the Audio Publishers Association released a report indicating that CD revenue was down 7 percent, but still represented approximately 53 percent of the market, while download units were up 29 percent and represented approximately 61 percent of the market.
+Download revenue went up 24 percent, representing approximately 41 percent of the market.
 In the overview the report cited, “The greatest potential for growth exists in digital formats.”